intuitem/ciso-assistant-community/README.md

 - SOX
 - MASVS
 - FedRAMP
-- FBI CJIS
 - NCSC Cyber Assessment Framework (CAF)
 - UK Cyber Essentials
 - and much more: just ask on [Discord](https://discord.gg/qvkaMdQ8da).
-If it's an open standard, we'll do it for you, _free of charge_ 😉
+If it's an open and license-free standard, we'll do it for you, _free of charge_ 😉

 ### Add your own framework